Merry Christmas and Happy Holidays to All!

 Not that it matters but most of what follows actually happened in 2008

 “Yo, Pops, you gotta move along!”
 I looked up and a tall, imposing security guard was frowning at me.
 This man had just called me Pops.
 I made a mental note to dye my goatee red in the morning.
 I stumbled away and happened to glance at the escalator.
-There was my wife gliding upward and snapping pictures of Jessica (photo attached).
+There was my wife gliding upward and snapping pictures of Jessica over the railing (photo attached).
 I waved my arms wildly but she was lost in the crowd.
 I ventured into “Christmasland” where little Christmas packages shimmered beneath gigantic red and blue ornaments and squeaky little wooden elves buggered each other beneath the mistletoe.
 No, wait, that can’t be right.
-That was the Glug talking.
-I buggered the elf beneath a gigantic banner featuring Jessica Simpson’s fancy face.
+That was the booze talking.

 And then my ears popped and the escalator jerked to life and I was propelled heavenward.
-Jessica dwindled to a blonde speck and I was slammed up and up and up by the pure unadulterated forces of greed, money, fanaticism and Glug.
+Jessica dwindled to a blonde speck and I was slammed up and up by the pure unadulterated forces of greed, money, fanaticism and booze.
 I came to a rest on Level Eight, broken and exhausted.
-Now I had to reunite with my family, my dalliance with Jessica Simpson but a cherished mammary...scratch that, I mean memory.
+Now I had to reunite with my family, my dalliance with Jessica Simpson but a cherished memory.
 So down I went, past the salivating crowd, down to Level One where the glittering decorations undulated with an eerie glow.
 I thought my wife and daughter would be extremely pissed-off by now.
 The clerk allowed me to use Macy’s house phone to call my wife’s cell phone.
 I blurted out my location and begged forgiveness.
-My wife, observing me over the balcony from Level Two, screamed down at me; “Don’t move until I get down there or I’ll kill you!”
+My wife, observing me over the balcony on Level Two, screamed down at me; “Don’t move until I get down there or I’ll kill you!”
 I threw up my arms in defeat.

 “Doesn’t matter.”
-I said between bites, “After drinking Glug everything tastes like Chicken.”
+I said between bites, “After drinking all morning everything tastes like chicken.”

 “You scum-sucking low-life!”
 I screamed, shaking my dripping fist.
 “I’ll rip out your goddamn throat you pig humping leech!”